 One possible strategy to ameliorate the prevalence of unconnected communities in the State is to connect community anchor institutions.
-Community anchor institutions are facilities that provide services to the public; they include schools, libraries, hospitals, community health centers, police and fire stations, and town halls.5 The Federal Communications Commission (FCC) set the goal that every community in the United States should have affordable access to at least a 1 gigabit per second connection through its anchor institutions.6 While certain federal programs have focused on connecting a subset of community anchor institutions, a swath of these institutions remain reliant on older forms of communication technology.7 This is troubling because these institutions lie at the heart of disaster relief efforts; therefore, bolstering the preparedness and resiliency of community anchor institutions should be made a priority within the realm of disaster mitigation.
+Community anchor institutions are facilities that provide services to the public; they include schools, libraries, hospitals, community health centers, police and fire stations, and town halls.
+The Federal Communications Commission (FCC) set the goal that every community in the United States should have affordable access to at least a 1 gigabit per second connection through its anchor institutions.
+While certain federal programs have focused on connecting a subset of communication technology.
+This is troubling because these institutions lie at the heart of disaster relief efforts; therefore, bolstering the preparedness and resiliency of community anchor institutions should be made a priority within the realm of disaster mitigation.